 Knowing how to use Photoshop to create a glossy effect allows you to add luster to the subjects in your digital photos and other images.

-You can make a gloss effect in Photoshop by employing manual approaches such as election and painting tools.
+You can add gloss in Photoshop by employing manual approaches such as election and painting tools.
 You can also apply a filter to your image, which instructs Photoshop to do calculations that imitate a gloss look.

 My name is Aly, I have been using Adobe Photoshop for over five years now, and have been certified in Photoshop.
-In this article, I am going to be showing you two ways to create a glossy effect on your images.
+In this article, I am going to be showing you two ways to make something look glossy in Photoshop.

 Table of Contents